 On the last step of the Email Builder wizard, review the details of your campaign before launching your campaign.

-- Edit Content: A text version of your email is automatically created regardless of the method you chose for building the email.
+- Editing Text Version: A text version of your email is automatically created regardless of the method you chose for building the email.
 The text version is sent in addition to your fully-styled version and delivered to the customer only if their email client has been set to reject HTML content in favor of text-only content.
 Some spam filters will also detect and block heavily-styled HTML emails, allowing only the text version to make it through their filter and to the intended recipient.
-To view the text-only version, click the Text Preview icon in the wizard toolbar:

-To edit the text content, click the pencil icon in the wizard toolbar to open the Edit Email Text dialog:
+2. To open the text version editor, click the pencil icon in the wizard toolbar.

-- Send the campaign: After you have verified that all details are correct and you are ready to deploy your campaign, click the Send button at the bottom right.
+- Sending Campaign: After you have verified that all details are correct and you are ready to deploy your campaign, click the Send button at the bottom right.
 To prevent an unintentional send, you will be prompted to confirm your selection before the campaign is deployed.